Epic-legend128/Fibonacci-Sequence/README.md

     return sum;
 }
 ```
-You may notice how this algorithm is only calculating the matrix to the power of n-3 instead of n-1.
+You may notice how this algorithm is only calculating the matrix to the power of n-3 instead of n.
 Well at n-3 the matrix will look like this:
 ```math
 \begin{bmatrix} F(n-2) & F(n-3) \\\ F(n-3) & F(n-4) \end{bmatrix}
 ```